First Pitch: Cardinals get rare opportunity to face southpaw in third matchup with Milwaukee

 Injury Updates

 - T.J McFarland has been added to the 10-day IL.
+He tested positive for COVID-19 after experiencing some symptoms.
 Junior Fernandez has been recalled from AAA Memphis to fill his spot on the roster.

 - C Yadier Molina (right knee inflammation) has been placed on the 10-day IL due to an aggravated right knee, the placement is retroactive to June 16.
 He has been prescribed at least a week of rest before ramping up activities.
 There is no timetable for his return.
 (Updated June 20)